CEHAT-Clinic/dashboard/DATABASE.md

 This is a description of the structure of the database used in this project.
 We use a Google Cloud Firestore database, which is a flexible, scalable NoSQL cloud database.
 To learn more about Google Cloud Firestore, check out the [documentation](https://firebase.google.com/docs/firestore).
 The `src/firebase/firestore.ts` file contains the global variables with all the strings we use to reference our database in the codebase.
 This file is replicated in `functions/src/firestore.ts`.
 Those files also contain interfaces for all the fields stored in each document in our database.
 This markdown file is a written description of all the information contained in those two files.

-The root of NoSQL database is a set of collections.
+The root of a NoSQL database is a set of collections.
 Each named collection contains documents, and each document can contain fields and subcollections.
 The following is a description of all the collections in the root of the database and all their subcollections and documents.

 ## current-reading